General informations

 Pian di Spagna nature reserve and Lake Mezzola, a small paradise north of Lake Como

-There Pian di Spagna nature reserve and the Lake Mezzola they are located in the northern part of Lake Como, a small paradise where nature shows all its splendor.
+The Pian di Spagna nature reserve and Lake Mezzola are located in the northern part of Lake Como, a small paradise where nature shows all its splendor.

 The reserve has great naturalistic value, because it is the landing point of migratory routes of various species and is characterized by an interesting biological variety.